GeoffNeal/weather/README.md

 #### Styling

-Styling is pretty basic, I've resused the global stylesheet from one of my other projects so there are a few unused varibales in there as well.
+Styling is pretty basic, I've reused the global stylesheet from one of my other projects so there are a few unused varibales in there as well.

 #### FE features